takeoff-projects/yakusevych_lv1/README.md

 # Anastasiia go-pets
-Prerequisites:
-Need to create a Service Account with access rights - Owner, Datastore Editor Create and download a service account key to your local machine Enter your project ID and path to your service account key whenever promoted
+Create a Service Account with access rights - Owner, Datastore Editor; Create and download a service account key to your local machine; Enter your project ID and path to your service account key whenever promoted;

-To run execute: ./start_my_app.sh To destroy execute: ./stop_my_app.sh
+To run execute: ./start_my_app.sh To destroy execute: ./stop_my_app.sh;

 For POST API that adds new record to DB, run CURL command in command line (update the field values if you want):